-I’ll be speaking with tenth graders at two Northeast Ohio high schools tomorrow (Shaker Heights High and Cleveland’s Martin Luther King, Jr. High School) regarding the dangers of distracted driving.
+I’ll be speaking with tenth graders at two Northeast Ohio high schools tomorrow (Shaker Heights High and Cleveland’s Martin Luther King, Jr. High School) regarding the dangers of distracted driving and how this relates to car accidents.
 This is part of the EndDD campaign supported by AAJ, Joel Feldman’s www.endDD.org, and the Cleveland Academy of Trial Attorneys.
 I wanted to put out a few of the scary facts behind the need for these types of presentations.

 Whether it is eating and drinking, applying makeup, programming a GPS, playing with the radio, or, most notably, reading or sending text messages, distractions kill.
 In the 4 seconds it takes on average to send a text, a car traveling at 50 mph travels the entire length of one football field.
 Try to imagine yourself driving blindfolded, across the entire length of a football field, at 50 miles per hour.
 Even on an empty field, you’d understand immediately this is potentially deadly.
 Now try it on a roadway, with traffic and pedestrians.

 Despite all of the warnings that have come out—April is Distracted Driving Month—drivers spend about 11 percent of the time looking at something other than the road in front of them, according to a study done by The New England Journal of Medicine.
 The truth is that these activities cause manual, visual, and cognitive distractions.
 Texting and driving is an activity that requires a significant amount of attention in all three categories, therefore making it the most dangerous of all of the distractions.

 According to www.EndDD.org: